AI-SEO & GEO

 ChatGPT visitors arrive having already had the problem explained to them inside the AI conversation.
 They are not at the start of their research — they are near the end of it.
 This explains both the high conversion rate and the deeper page-per-session engagement: they are evaluating your site as a potential solution, not discovering the problem for the first time.

-Measuring ChatGPT Citation Performance
+Measuring ChatGPT citation performance

 Run your 10–15 highest-priority target queries directly in ChatGPT.
 Document whether your domain appears as a source, which specific pages are cited, and which competitors appear instead.
 Do this before and after content optimisation.
 Repeat monthly.